pietrovisaggio/pietrovisaggio.github.io/index.markdown

 Hello there, welcome to my website!

 I am a PhD candidate in Economics at Boston College.
-My main research fields are environmental economics and empirical industrial organization, with a focus on energy economics.
-In my <a href="{{ "/Research/" | relative_url }}" class="custom-link">academic research</a> I study how electricity markets can progress toward a decarbonized grid, with particular attention to the integration of Battery Energy Storage Systems.
+My main research fields are empirical Industrial Organization and Energy Economics.
+My <a href="{{ "/Research/" | relative_url }}" class="custom-link">academic research</a> investigates how integrating renewable technologies and Battery Energy Storage Systems into electricity markets influences market outcomes.

 <!-- Here you can download my <a href="{{ "/cv/" | relative_url }}" class="custom-link">CV</a>. -->